-If you have the cash available and you plan to stay in your home for a long period of time, points are worth a look.
+If you have the cash available and you plan to stay in your home for a long time, points are worth considering.

 - Estimate how long you’ll really keep your loan.
 With a longer period, you may be better off paying points and paying interest at a lower rate.

 - Check the breakeven period on your points: Figure out how much you’ll save each month on your payment, and calculate how long it will take to recoup the amount you spend up front.
 Then, remember that your total interest costs may also be different if you pay points.

 - Explore the potential tax impacts with your tax advisor.
 Paying points might give you a deduction today, and that may be more beneficial than interest savings in future years.
 Don’t forget that interest costs may also be deductible—but spending money for a tax deduction is still spending money.

 - Evaluate alternative uses for the funds, and decide whether you should do something with the money besides putting it toward your home.